Welko/rtvis-webgpu-tutorial/README.md

 If we now refresh the page, you'll notice that the first 64 values of our buffer are at least 100, as expected.

-Now we do something more interesting than that.
-Let us count the number of trees for each district in Vienna.
+However, now we do something more interesting than that.
+We can now use this data to count the number of trees for each district in Vienna.
+For a large number of trees, it is much faster to do this on the GPU in parallel rather than on the CPU.
 For that, we write a new shader.

 Open `shaders/aggregate.js`.